superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 In the **audio** domain, [DeepSpeech](https://arxiv.org/abs/1412.5567) and [Wav2Vec](https://arxiv.org/abs/1904.05862) have demonstrated strong speech recognition and audio understanding through pre-training on thousands of hours of speech data.
 Models like Wav2Vec can generate embeddings directly from raw audio input.

-For the purpose of generating vector embeddings, the top scoring models on Huggingface’s [Massive Text Embedding Benchmark (MTEB) Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) are pre-trained encoder transformer models.
+To generate vector embeddings, the top-scoring models on Huggingface’s [Massive Text Embedding Benchmark (MTEB) Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) are pre-trained encoder transformer models.

 The primary advantage of pre-trained models is their ability to learn powerful general-purpose representations from vast datasets – for example, [CommonCrawl](https://commoncrawl.org/), which contains billions of web pages and is an ideal data source for training.